 What I kept simple

-No dark mode — the light theme is deliberate, not an omission.
+I like the dark-mode.
 No comments system.
 No newsletter signup.
 No analytics JavaScript dropped on every page load.

 The goal was a site I’d actually want to use, not a demonstration of every feature I could implement.